 Then consider what elements and design concepts you may employ to convey your message.
 For example, if you’re a portrait photographer, consider who your subject is and what you want to convey with your shot.
 Every decision you make, from the actual site to the camera settings to the post-production, should be in service of your vision.

-13. Be Aware Of The Colors That Predominate And Faded
+13. Be Aware of The Colors That Predominate and Faded

 Red, yellow, and orange are some of the most commonly used warm-toned hues in photography.
 Due to their proximity to our retinas, these warm hues are thought to be more prominent than their cold counterparts.
 The colder colors, such as blue, green, and purple, are the ones that fade away.